tc39/proposal-decorators/README.md

 ### What makes this decorators proposal more statically analyzable than previous proposals?
 Is this proposal still statically analyzable even though it is based on runtime values?

 In this decorators proposal, each decorator position has a consistent effect on the shape of the code generated after desugaring.
-No calls to `Object.defineProperty` with dynamic values for property attributes are made by the system, and it is also impractical to make these sorts of calls from user-defined decorators as the "target" is not provided to decorators; only the actual contents of the functions is left until rutnime.
+No calls to `Object.defineProperty` with dynamic values for property attributes are made by the system, and it is also impractical to make these sorts of calls from user-defined decorators as the "target" is not provided to decorators; only the actual contents of the functions is left until runtime.

 ### How does static analyzability help transpilers and other tooling?